 Caravan is an extremely unique hotel that is entirely made up of tiny houses on wheels which travelers can rent out by the night and get to experience the feeling of living inside a real tiny house.

 what are tiny houses?

-Tiny living started as a movement of people voluntarily choosing to downsize and simplify their living space, to skip the traditional life of excess stuff and excessive bills, and to live more purposeful, greener, and minimalist.
+Tiny living started as a movement of people voluntarily choosing to downsize and simplify, to skip the traditional life of excess stuff and excessive bills, and to lifestyle that's a bit more greener, mindful, and minimalist.

 Tiny houses can be as unique as the builders that make them, but they generally fall within about 100 to 400 square feet, hence making them officially 'tiny'.